scriptPilot/app-framework/DOCUMENTATION.md

 ```

 If you set `deployDevRulesOnTesting: true`, on each test command (`npm run dev`, `npm run ios` and `npm run android`), the *database-rules.json* and *storage-rules.txt* files are deployed to your devFirebase project.

+### Build your application

+To deploy your application you need to build it. *App Framework* makes it quite easy again for you, bumps the version, compiles the scripts and merges them together.
+Your logo is used to create many icons and launch screen graphics and at the end all files are compressed to save bandwidth.

+Each build command will update the *build* folder on success.

+- Run `npm run patch` after bug-fixes and improvements (x.y.z+1)
+- Run `npm run minor` after adding new functionality (x.y+1.0)
+- Run `npm run major` after breaking backward-capability (x+1.0.0)